 The answer is, most likely.

-When you run 10 walk forward optimisations (WFO) on 10 variations of a similar strategy, you are most likely fitting to the noise.
-There is selection bias here.
+When you run 10 walk forward optimisations (WFO) using variations of a similar strategy to find a good performer, you are most likely fitting to the noise.

 What you should be looking for is to run 10 similar variations of a WFO strategy and have most of them produce positive results.
 This is a sign that you’re on to something legitimate.